Tune in for some intense televideniye

 The Russian playwright Anton Chekhov said that if a gun appears in act one, it has to go off by act three.
 When the fifth season of The Americans premieres on Tuesday, there are whole arsenals—literal and metaphorical—lying in wait, ready to cause havoc at the slightest provocation.
 Philip and Elizabeth have never had an easy time as Russian spies living in the Virginia suburbs of Washington, D.C.
 But four full seasons into this thoughtful domestic drama and spy series, their lives are cracking at the seams.

 The season 5 premiere promises to be heart-stopping, and you can watch it Tuesday at 10/9c on FX.
 If you don’t currently get FX, you can subscribe to America’s Top 120+.
-Or you can build your own TV channel lineup with the DISH Flex Pack.
-FX is one of the 50 channels that automatically come included.

 Here is just a quick list of threats left looming at the end of season 4.

 - The FBI was just steps away from discovering Philip and Elizabeth and their mission to smuggle American bioweapons to Russia.
 Their “illegal” colleague William had been captured, and for all Philip and Elizabeth know, he gave them up.

 - Oh yeah, there seem to be be a bunch of deadly viruses floating around in various vials?
 William was working at a lab that handled dangerous samples of glanders, which Philip and Elizabeth actually contracted in season four.
 When the FBI captured him, William was carrying a vial of the lethal virus Lassa.
 He promptly infected himself and soon expired.